smccracken/scottmccracken.net/_src/work.md

     summary: "After graduating from UVM I landed an internship with their web development team, where I spent time debugging template layout issues and processing images.
 It was a great first experience at how large-scale websites operate."
 ---

-I’m a front-end web developer that believes semantic HTML is the key to creating inclusive and successful web user interfaces.
-Every site
+I believe in the core foundations of the web.
+That means writing complaint HTML, progressively enhanced CSS, and presentational JavaScript to build accessible web user interfaces.

+My goal with any new site I build is meet the following criteria:

++ **Accessible by default** with semantic markup that can be logically followed by keyboard users and read by screen readers.
-+ **Optimize them for mobile devices** first.
++ **Optimized for mobile devices** first, but responsive enough to work on almost any other screen.
-+ **Make them fully responsive** to adapt to the ever-growing list of devices
-+ **Use progressive enhancement** to take advantage of modern CSS, while providing appropriate&#8212;but not pixel perfect&#8212;fallbacks for older browsers.
-+ **Ensure they are accessible to everyone** by stress-testing the design and browsing the site with a screen-reader.
-+ **Enhance the experience with Vanilla Javascript** but try to never make it a requirement for a functional site.
++ **Progressively enhanced** with modern CSS built-upon appropriate&#8212;but not pixel perfect&#8212;fallbacks for older browsers.
+Additionally Javascript can be used to add interactivity, but I'll make every effort to make sure it's not _required_ for a functional site.
-+ **Eliminate as much cruft as possible** to make sure the site's load on any connection.
++ **Eliminate as much cruft as possible** to make sure the site loads on any connection.